oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Ensure claims that control validity are checked after decoding payload
    * Update JSON Serialization to remove the kb_jwt member and allow for the disclosures to be conveyed elsewhere
    * Expand the Enveloping SD-JWTs section to also discuss enveloping JSON serialized SD-JWTs
-   * Improve unlinkability considerations, mention that different KB keys must be used.
+   * Improve unlinkability considerations, mention that different KB keys must be used

    -05